-Here, $\Theta$ represents the Euclidean distance of the model parameters, and L is the maximum number of unprocessed non-backup tuples for model training.
-As our model has more than $10^6$ features, we set $\Theta \leq 10$ and $L \leq 10^3$ to limit the errors to the model parameters.
+Here, Θ represents the Euclidean distance of the model parameters, and L is the maximum number of unprocessed non-backup tuples for model training.
+As our model has more than 10^6 features, we set $\Theta \le 10$ and $L \le 10^3$ to limit the errors to the model parameters.
 This setting implies an average Euclidean distance of less than $\sqrt{\Theta/10^6} = 0.01$ for each feature parameter and at most $L/(110 \times 10^6) = 0.001\%$ of lost tuples.

 We measure the throughput as the number of tuples processed per second.
-To measure the accuracy, we predict a label for each tuple in the test set based on its features by LR, and check if the predicted label is identical to the true label associated with the tuple.
+To measure the accuracy, we predict a label for each tuple in the test set based on its features by logistic regression, and check if the predicted label is identical to the true label associated with the tuple.
 We measure the accuracy as the prediction rate, defined as the fraction of correctly predicted tuples over all tuples in the test set.

-Figure 8 presents the throughput and prediction rate of AF-Stream detection, online joi 5 unu 10 .
-HH detection, Online join, Online LR, $\Theta = 10^5$ $\Theta = 10^5$ $\Theta = 10$ No fault tolerance 12.33 GB/s 6.96 GB/s 62,699 tuples/s Mini-batch 0.91 GB/s 0.89 GB/s 14,770 tuples/s Upstream backup 0.89 GB/s 0.87 GB/s 12,827 tuples/s Approximate fault tolerance 11.77 GB/s 6.59 GB/s 62,292 tuples/s for online LR.
+Figure 8 presents the throughput and prediction rate of AF-Stream for online logistic regression.
 The throughput is 62,000 tuples/s when we disable state backups.
-If we set $\Theta = 10$ and $L = 10^3$ , or $\Theta = 1$ and L = 100, the throughput is only less than that without state and item backups by up to 0.3%.
+If we set $\Theta = 10$ and $L = 10^3$, or $\Theta = 1$ and L = 100, the throughput is only less than that without state and item backups by up to 0.3%.
 The reason is that the model has a large size with millions of features and incurs intensive computations.
 Thus, the throughput drops due to state backups become insignificant.
 In addition, the prediction rate is 94.3% when there is no failure.
-The above two settings of $\Theta$ and L decrease the prediction rate to 90.4% and 92.9%, respectively, after 10 system failures.
+The above two settings of Θ and L decrease the prediction rate to 90.4% and 92.9%, respectively, after 10 system failures.